-Pre-construction survey's undertaken in 2013 and 2014 in Precincts 1, 2, 3, 4 and 5 have enabled more detailed investigations into understanding the amount of WSF habitat to be removed as a result of the development.
-The pre-construction survey methodology (Box 1, Page 52) has been updated to reflect the accurate determination of habitat in either dry, extremely wet or normal seasonal rainfall conditions, as recent (2014) weather conditions highlighted the inadequacies of previous habitat survey techniques (i.e. reliance on seasonal ponding for WSF habitat delineation).
+Pre-construction surveys undertaken in 2013 and 2014 in Precincts 1, 2, 3, 4 and 5 have enabled more detailed investigations into the amount of WSF habitat to be removed through development.
+The pre-construction survey methodology (Box 1, Appendix B) has been updated to reflect the accurate determination of habitat in either dry, extremely wet or normal seasonal rainfall conditions, as recent (2014) weather conditions highlighted the inadequacies of previous habitat survey techniques (i.e. reliance on seasonal ponding for WSF habitat delineation).

-In accordance with Condition 8g of the approval, each precinct/s will be surveyed for the extent of Wallum Sedgefrog Habitat to be removed prior to commencement of construction (refer to Box 1, Section 5, pg 52) with mapping and extent of habitat to be removed provided as part of Precinct Construction Environmental Management Plans (PCEMP).
+In accordance with Condition 8g of the approval, each precinct will be surveyed for the extent of Wallum Sedgefrog Habitat to be removed prior to commencement of construction (refer to Box 1, Appendix B,) with mapping and extent of habitat to be removed provided as part of Precinct Construction Environmental Management Plans (PCEMP).
 The PCEMP will provide the total area of Wallum Sedgefrog habitat removed as a result of the development for the current development precinct/s, and all those prior, to ensure that no more than 152ha of Wallum Sedgefrog habitat across the subject site is removed.

-Map 2.2d will be progressively updated as a result of both Phase 1 and 2 preconstruction surveys (Box 1, pg 52) commensurate with the progress of the development.
+Map 2.2d will be progressively updated as a result of both Phase 1 and 2 preconstruction surveys (Box 1, Appendix B) commensurate with the progress of the development.
 An updated Map 2.2d will be provided to the department within relevant precincts CEMP's (Condition 3) and Annual report (Condition 14).
 The current approved Map 2.2d can be found on Stockland's website.

-Given that existing values of the site for the Wallum Sedgefrog are predominantly the result of historic land use and ongoing land management practices, such as prescribed burns and chopper rolling, if left, much of the site would revert to pine.
+Given that existing values of the site for the Wallum Sedgefrog are predominantly the result of historic land use and ongoing land management practices, such as prescribed burns and chopper rolling (mechanical removal of pine stumps with dozer dragging a chopper roller (large metal drum with blades), if left, much of the site would revert to pine.
 This would lower groundwater levels, reduce suitable habitats and fragment movement corridors for the species.
 This would potentially lead to Wallum Sedgefrogs only persisting in small pockets of remnant habitat or areas dominated by native sedge regrowth, thereby diminishing the values and importance of the site for the Wallum Sedgefrog.
 Thus, by application of DOEE criteria pertaining to populations in degraded habitat, the Wallum Sedgefrog population at Caloundra South would not qualify as an important population.
 Notwithstanding this, the Wallum Sedgefrog population at Caloundra South has been treated as such in the development of conservation and mitigation measures.